BritishMachineVisionAssociation/BMVC2021/bmvc.md

 ### Copyright

-Note that copyright in BMVC papers is held by the authors in every instance.
+Please note that copyright in BMVC papers is held by the authors in every instance.
 The BMVA, as publisher of the proceedings, holds copyright over the collection, but the authors may make any use of papers they have authored including making an exact copy available on their own or other websites.

-If you would like to host BMVC, proposals are solicited in June of each year for the BMVC two years later.